Amanmeena0/Amanmeena0/README.md

 - Engineered a RAG-based chatbot for DGFT using LangChain, ChromaDB, and Gemini LLM, delivering 99\% accurate responses with real-time, up-to-date data handling.
 - Scaled the system to handle 100K+ concurrent requests, ensuring high availability and low-latency performance.
 - Built and optimised data pipelines to process 100+ documents, transforming unstructured trade data into a robust knowledge base.
-- Worked on integrating APIs and backend services to enable seamless data flow across systems.
 - Integrated APIs and automated workflows, significantly reducing manual effort and improving end-to-end system efficiency.